 In Tea House trekking you will usually have breakfast and dinner in the lodge; lunch will be eaten at one of the trail side restaurants.
 Every Tea House serves the traditional Nepali meal Dal Bhat (rice and lentils), as well as a variety of different food items, such as rice, vegetables, noodles, potatoes and soup.
 Some have western food such as pizza, pasta and French fries.
 Soft drinks, snacks and beer are available in most of the Tea Houses and trail side restaurants

-We suggest you to drink boiled filter water.
-For boiled water ask to lodge people which might cost little during whole period of trekking or bring chlorine tablets to purify the normal water available in the guest houses along the way.
-Several guesthouses have Euro-guard filters as well.
-Although mineral water is available in most places which is better choice and there is no provision to dispose of the plastic bottles, but we encourage the guests to do what they can protect the environment.
+We suggest you to drink Euro-guard filters water now several guest houses have this system or bring chlorine tablets to purify the normal water available in the guest houses along the way.
+Also boiled filter water is available in tea house they are using gas or electric boiler.
+For water ask to lodge people which might cost little during whole period of trekking.
+Although mineral water is available in most places which is better choice and there is no provision to dispose of the plastic bottles, but we encourage the guests to do what they can protect the environment

 We offer you an experienced trekking guide.
 He is in charge of your overall trekking.
 This is the person you should go to with all problems, concerns and questions.
 He is well trained in all aspects of trekking, high altitude medicine, first aid and emergency procedure.
 He is selected in terms of his professionalism.
 Remember that trekking guides are local citizens and their English may be basic and limited to trek related topics.
 About porters, they carry your luggage.
 They are also local citizens.
 Normally one porter carries 20 to 25 kg of stuff.
 Normally we provide one porter for two trekkers.